hist3907b-winter2015/module3-wranglingdata/twarc.md

 `twarc.py --consumer_key foo --consumer_secret bar --access_token baz --access_token_secret bez --search ferguson`

-_so if you are on a mac, and can set the source as above, you don't need to tell twarc your credentials when you run a search_
+_so if you are on a mac, and can set the source as above, you don't need to tell twarc your credentials when you run a search. if you are NOT on a mac, you WILL have to do this._

 ### A Simple Search